kashishsh/angular-training/src/http-services.md

     - Network is down
     - Unhandled exceptions

+    To handle unexpected errors, we add error function as second argument to subscribe.

   2. Expected errors:
     - Not found errors : 404
     - Bad request : 400